antomicblitz/cyanobacteria-protein-compatibility-prediction-tool/README.md

 # cyanobacteria-compatibility-prediction-tool

+Certainly.
+Here's a revised README file that incorporates the changes made to the script: markdownCopy# Protein Screening and Ranking Tool for Cyanobacterial Expression

 ## Overview

 This tool analyzes and ranks proteins based on their potential suitability for expression in cyanobacteria.
 It evaluates proteins based on size, post-translational modifications (PTMs), cysteine content, and potential for disulfide bond formation.